 - Register for your UCR permit and International Registration Plan (IRP) and get apportioned plates.

-- Obtain an Employment Identification Number (EIN) for the IRS, whether you’re filing as a sole proprietor, LLC, or corporation.
+- Obtain an Employment Identification Number (EIN) from the IRS, whether you’re filing as a sole proprietor, LLC, or corporation, to establish yourself as a business entity.

 - Install FMCSA-compliant electronic logging devices in your vehicles (for non-exempt carriers).

 In 2018, large trucks accounted for 112,000 injury crashes and 4,862 fatal crashes.
-To avoid accidents, businesses need insurance to protect against losses (damages, injuries caused by commercial vehicles).
-Shop around for the best rates and refer to the FMCSA for insurance filing requirements.
+Transportation businesses need insurance to protect against losses (damages, injuries caused by commercial vehicles).
+Shop around for the best rates and refer to the FMCSA for business insurance filing requirements.

 Trucking insurance might include: